Key Documents You Need for Aadhaar Address Change When Renting

 Carrying original documents

 Step 3: On the day of your appointment, carry all the original documents you intend to use as address proof, along with self-attested photocopies.
 The officials at the centre will verify the photocopies against the originals.
-They won’t keep your originals, but seeing them is mandatory for verification.
+They will not retain your originals, but seeing them is mandatory for verification.

 Step 4: Present your documents to the operator.
 They will enter your new address details into the system and scan your chosen address proof.
 Double-check the details on the screen before confirming.